Yashbstnmnhss/tanpolate/README.md

-# tanpolate
+# Tanpolate
-AHAH yet another useless template engine
+A useless template engine